Oregon investigating private pop-up COVID-19 testing sites

 On Wednesday, the Oregon Attorney General's office issued a consumer warning

 "The huge demand for Covid-19 testing of all kinds—at home tests, rapid antigen tests, PCR testsâ€“brings bad actors and some businesses trying to make a quick buck out from the shadows," Attorney General Ellen Rosenblum said.
 "We see it all the time in moments of desperation like this testing urgency."

-The employee at the Southeast testing site disputed reports of falsified results or missing results, but they couldn't confirm which laboratory the company uses to process test results, or whether the results are recorded with the state.
+An employee at the Southeast testing site disputed reports of falsified results or missing results, but couldn't confirm which laboratory the company uses to process test results, or whether the results are recorded with the state.